Ashb87/Alkaline-Ms-Project-one/README.md

 too squashed or crowded.

 ## Features

+  * ### Across all pages
+    * Responsive design for different screen sizes while maintaining a clear and attractive layout across all pages.

   * ### Header and Footer - consistent on all pages
     * Responsive Navbar that collapses to a burger icon for smaller screens.